EAlmazanG/portfolio-lab/CONTEXT.md

 2.  **Strategy Pattern:** Use the Strategy Design Pattern for Indicators and Buying Logic to ensure modularity and easy extensibility.
 3.  **Strict Decoupling:** The Frontend is a view layer only.
 All financial calculations, simulations, and data processing happen in the Python Backend.
 4.  **Vectorization:** Use Pandas/NumPy vectorization for simulation loops to ensure high performance, especially for the Optimizer.
+5.  **Security:** NEVER include passwords or API keys in the code.
+Always use environment variables and the `.env` file.
-5.  **Type Safety:** Use Pydantic models for all Backend API request/response structures.
+6.  **Type Safety:** Use Pydantic models for all Backend API request/response structures.
 Use TypeScript interfaces for all Frontend data.
-6.  **Documentation:** Keep this `CONTEXT.md` updated as the "Source of Truth" for the project scope.
+7.  **Documentation:** Keep this `CONTEXT.md` updated as the "Source of Truth" for the project scope.